KacperChodubski/CrystalBalloon/README.md

 ## Predictor

 To use flight predictor you have to set balloon parameters at the end of predictor.py file.
-If there isnt forecast data at data/balloon directory script will automaticaly download it.
-You can limit number of predictions by setting `limit_prediction` variable and passing it to the predict function.
+If there isnt forecast data at data/balloon directory script will automaticaly download it. **ECMWF doesn't provide datas older than 2 days.** You can limit number of predictions by setting `limit_prediction` variable and passing it to the predict function.
 To select trained model you have to fill path in `predictor_config` variable.

 ## Training